mattcaron/misc_notes/retrocomputing/mister_instructions.md

         1. I didn't copy over any of the other directories (yet).

 1. AO486 core notes
+    1. There are a compiled list of drivers [here](https://misterfpga.org/viewtopic.php?t=71)
+    1. And some Windows drivers [here](https://github.com/MiSTer-devel/ao486_MiSTer/tree/master/releases/drv)
     1. Copy `boot0.rom` and `boot1.rom` from [the readme](https://github.com/MiSTer-devel/ao486_MiSTer) and put them in `games/AO486`.
     1. Remember, it's Win+F12 to get the menu to come up.
     1. Create fixed sized .vhd files as normal with dd.
 Notes: